From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Super Yang-Mills on Sasakian 5-Manifolds

 where $g$ and $g_4$ are the metrics on $M$ and $B$ and $\hat{\X}=\X/\|\X\|$.
 Note that, at the vertices of the polytope $\mu(M)$, we must have $g(\hat{\X},\R)=\pm1$ (cf. discussion succeeding \eqref{eq--2.1.free}) and $v=0$ (since the vertices are precisely the fixed points with respect to the remaining torus action).
 Then $P$ coincides with $P^\pm$; hence, on $B$ this happens precisely at the torus fixed points.
 Therefore, depending on our choice of free direction $\X$, the 4d theory localises to self-dual (SD) or anti-self-dual (ASD) connections at the fixed points and gives either instanton or anti-instanton contributions.
 This is a generalisation of Pestun's theory on $S^4$ and is known as \textit{Pestunization} \cite{Festuccia:2018rew}.
 For the examples in \autoref{sec--5} different choices of $\X$ are allowed and, consequently, we obtain different SD/ASD contributions at the 4d torus fixed points.
 The choice for which we have SD (or ASD) contributions at all fixed points is usually called the (\textit{anti})-\textit{topological} theory, while we call theories with mixed distributions \textit{exotic}.

 It should be mentioned at this point that, in general, we cannot reach 4d theories with arbitrary SD/ASD distributions from 5d because there might not always be enough toric Sasakian $S^1$-fibrations over $B$ to start with (e.g., there is no such fibration for Pestun's theory on $S^4$).
-Nevertheless, for all cases obtainable in the above fashion, we are able to write down the full partition function of the 4d theory, as we show in the next section.
+For such cases, the intrinsically 4d formalism in \cite{Festuccia:2018rew} has to be used.

 \paragraph{4d Geometries.} Given the reduction procedure described above for a large class of five-dimensional manifolds $M$, it is natural to ask about a classification of the possible 4d base manifolds $B$.
 Indeed, such a classification was provided in \cite{Festuccia:2016gul} for the special case of toric Sasaki-Einstein manifolds whose spin structure can be pushed down to $B$.
-Here, it was possible to write the normals of the moment map cone $\mathcal{C}^\vee$ and the free direction $\X$ in a standard form and, by computing the intersection forms of elements in $H_2(B)$, it was proved that $B$ is homeomorphic to connected sums $(S^2\times S^2)^{\#k}$, $k=m/2-1$ ($m$ the number of vertices of the polytope, which in this case is always even and $m\ge4$).
+Here, it was possible to write the normals of the moment map cone $\mathcal{C}$ and the free direction $\X$ in a standard form and, by computing the intersection forms of elements in $H_2(B)$, it was proved that $B$ is homeomorphic to connected sums $(S^2\times S^2)^{\#k}$, $k=m/2-1$ ($m$ the number of vertices of the polytope, which in this case is always even and $m\ge4$).

 Since we do not have to impose a spin structure on $B$ (by virtue of the cohomological formulation) and the moment map cone is not required to be Gorenstein, we should be able to reach all quasi-toric 4d manifolds